BigLockie/LPC4370-Oscillocope/README.md

 ## Future Improvements
 ### To Be Implemented with Current Hardware
-Due to the 10 week timeline, the project ran out of time to implement all of the features designed in hardware in the software.
 * Real time control over the attenuation paths, allowing selection between gain path: 0.256x, 0.833x, 2.566x, and 10x
 * Real time control over AC/DC coupling, allowing selection between gain path: 0.256x, 0.833x, 2.566x, and 10x
 * Configure PLLs to create an exact 80MHz clock for the ADC to reach the maximum hardware sampling rate